jgaa/darkspeak/doc/protocol.md

 - content: Content of the message
 - encoding: The encoding of the content.
 Some clients may reject anything but us-ascii to prevent exploits in the Unicode stack of system or QT libraries.
 - conversation: Optional parameter for messages that are part of a group chat.
+- signature: The message, except the signature entry, is signed by the sender to verify the authenticity of the message.
+This is required if the message is relayed, for example by a chat host.
+- from: Hash of the senders public key.
+Used to identify the sender in a group chat.

 Reply: